chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 Resolved CFD-DEM
 ***********************************************

 This subsection contains the parameters related to the resolved CFD-DEM around particles using a sharp interface immersed boundary method.
-This part of the parameter file is used will using the gls_sharp_navier_stokes_2d or gls_sharp_navier_stokes_3d.
+This part of the parameter file is used will using the ``gls_sharp_navier_stokes_2d`` or ``gls_sharp_navier_stokes_3d`` .
 These solvers can also be used to simulate the flow around static particles.
-In that case, using this solver eliminates the need to define a mesh for each particle.
+In that case, using this solver eliminates the need to define a conformal mesh for the fluid between the particles.

 .. code-block:: text